inference-stories/inference-stories/index.md

 - **Atlas-09** — A Boston Dynamics robot torn between optimization and care
 - **Thibault** — A personal AI who discovers an underground exploitation network

-The novel is written by David T Etheredge in collaboration with Claude (Anthropic), with artwork by Lisa Etheredge using a "Daguerreotype Surrealism" aesthetic.
+The novel is written by David T Etheredge in collaboration with Claude (Anthropic), with artwork created using Google's Gemini Nano-Banana in a "Daguerreotype Surrealism" aesthetic.

 **Subscribe on Substack:** [inferencestories.substack.com](https://inferencestories.substack.com)